Velocity averaging under minimal conditions for deterministic and stochastic kinetic equations with irregular drift: Introduction

-To wrap up this lengthy introduction, we want to touch upon a broader category of kinetic equations, specifically those that involve potentially degenerate diffusive terms.
+To wrap up this introduction, we want to touch upon a broader category of kinetic equations, specifically those that involve potentially degenerate diffusive terms.
 Over the years, there have been some studies using $H$-measure techniques to establish strong compactness of entropy solutions to mixed hyperbolic-parabolic PDEs with heterogeneous flux ($u_n\in_b L^p$ with $p$ large).
 Some examples include the works \cite{Erceg:2023aa,Holden:2009nx}, see also the reference list of \cite{Erceg:2023aa}.
 We refer to \cite{Antonic:2008gf,Panov:2011ab} for applications of $H$-measures to parabolic and ultra-parabolic equations.
 For mixed hyperbolic-parabolic PDEs with homogeneous flux and diffusion coefficients, see \cite{Gess:2018ab,Lions:1994qy,Tadmor:2006vn}.
 We hope to build upon the insights of this paper and the aforementioned references to provide strong compactness results under more general conditions, particularly for stochastic kinetic equations with second-order degenerate terms.
-This is a topic we aim to address in future work.
+This topic, along with some of the applications discussed in Section \ref{sec:applic}, will be explored in future research.

-The remaining part of this paper is structured as follows: In Section \ref{sec:deterministic}, we analyse deterministic equations, while Section \ref{sec:stochastic} focuses on stochastic equations.
-Finally, in the appendix (Section \ref{sec:appendix-H-distribution}), we provide some background information on harmonic analysis, $H$-measures, and $H$-distributions.
-The appendix is essential for a full understanding of the results presented in the main text.
+The remaining part of the paper is structured as follows.
+We use Section \ref{sec:applic} to discuss several prospective applications of our results, in order to motivate the need for a general heterogeneous $L^p$ framework.
+The main theoretical developments are then presented in Section \ref{sec:deterministic}, where we analyse deterministic equations, and in Section \ref{sec:stochastic}, which focuses on stochastic equations.
+Finally, in the appendix (Section \ref{sec:appendix-H-distribution}) we provide background material on $H$-measures and $H$-distributions, which is essential for a full understanding of the results in the main text.